 Our Christmas production is always held in Hatherop’s beautiful St. Nicholas church, a short walk from the school.

 We love art at Hatherop.
 We invite in specialist artists to share their skills with the children, and place great importance on displays of the children’s work that are generated as part of their art lessons and changed regularly throughout the school.
 The children derive great pleasure from seeing their work on the walls.

 We also display art work at the sculpture exhibition that is held every other year in Quenington.
 This is visited by several thousand people from around the country.
 As part of our Arts Week, we worked with Hannah Ellis from Cirencester’s Brewery Arts to create large colourful banners for our vision statement using batik printing techniques; every child contributed to these wonderful creations.

 Hatherop Primary pupils love their D&T – Design and Technology.
 Over the years, they have worked on a range of projects; younger pupils have made model playgrounds, wind-up toys, torches and morse code machines.
 We also take part in the Engineering Challenge held as part of the Royal Air Tattoo at the nearby RAF base in Fairford.

 We recognise that ICT skills are imperative for today’s children.
 Not only will they need ICT skills in their eventual workplace, but they will need them at secondary school too.
 Our Computing curriculum ensures that Hatherop pupils are skilled in their use of various programs, as well as seeing the advantages of using a PC or tablet, whether for internet research or for producing good quality work.

-Gardening and Cookery
+Nature, Gardening and Cookery